 Once it is good and mixed, you can spread it on toast, an English muffin or, my personal favorite, a toasted bagel.
 You can also put it in a container and save it for later.
 Be careful though, if people know it’s in the fridge, it will go quickly!

 You should have seen this one coming.
 It is pretty much a given that when there are strawberries, there is strawberry pie.

 Thankfully, my mother makes this with her first batch of strawberries now instead of the imitation strawberry sponge cake.
 Not so thankfully, we live hours apart and she sends me pictures.
 Our growing season is a bit different so I just have to agonize and plan for when ours comes back.

 This recipe calls for strawberry jello, sugar, strawberries and a pie crust.
-It's extra simple which makes it a nice go-to recipe on a busy night.
+It’s extra simple which makes it a nice go-to recipe for a busy night.
 You can make it while you are making dinner, sit it in the fridge and enjoy it after everyone has eaten all their vegetables.

 7. Creamy Strawberry Pie

 Maybe you are like me and prefer anything with cream.
 When talking about pie, this one is more my style.
 She calls for golden Oreos but, in all chocolate goodness, I would purchase the chocolate ones.
 If they are homemade or organic, even better.
 I mean, they are getting crushed up anyways, right?

 The recipe on this site calls for almost the exact same ingredients as the original strawberry pie I posted but adds whipped topping (to which I say, whipping cream whipped) and cream cheese.